zx80/pg-schema-version/README.md

 - default phase? status? run? help?
 - check? `foo =n …`?
-- on partial, detect missing path before trying?
+- on partial, detect missing path before trying? at least report of target is not reached!
 - add synopsis and document all options
 - write a tutorial
 - write recipes